Tazzza/JacketReactor/README.md

 ## Solution Representations

-This code currently uses two solution representations, a piecewise linear approach and a piecewise polynomial approach.
+This code currently uses 3 solution representations, a piecewise linear approach, a piecewise polynomial approach and a quadratic spline approach.

 ### Piecewise Linear